 Rated Outstanding by Ofsted in 2015, our programme will allow you to become part of our long-standing heritage in training teachers since 1847.
-You'll not only graduate as a qualified teacher, but you will also have the skills to become outstanding in your chosen career path.
-Covering both Early Years Foundation Stage and national curriculum, you will specialise in two subjects: a core such as English or maths and a foundation such as history or art.
-This means you can progress to a subject leader in the area you’re passionate about.
-We're also ranked 100% overall student satisfaction (NSS 2017).
+All of our undergraduate primary initial teacher training courses prepare you well for a career in primary teaching, and your choice of route enables you to graduate with a distinctive set of skills.
+You will not only graduate as a qualified teacher, but you will also have the skills to become outstanding in your chosen career path.
+Covering both Early Years Foundation Stage and Key Stage 1 National Curriculum, you will also specialise in two subjects: a core (English, maths or science) and a foundation such as history or art.
+This means you can progress to become a subject leader in the area you are passionate about.

-You'll spend a minimum of 24 weeks in a school or early years setting, putting theory into practice.
-There are 250 schools in our partnership, with 90% of the schools in Gloucestershire taking students on placement.
-From city to village schools, you'll experience a range of classroom environments.
+School placements are a core part of the course.
+A large proportion of our partner schools are graded Ofsted ‘Good’ or ‘Outstanding’.
+This means you will benefit from working alongside teachers of exceptionally high standards.
+From city to village schools, you will experience a range of classroom environments.
 As you progress through the course, you will delve deeper into your specialism of working with Foundation Stage and Key Stage 1 pupils and become part of a distinct and rewarding teaching group.

-You'll also have opportunities to engage with pupils who speak English as a second language and work in schools for children with special educational needs.
-You will graduate as a well-rounded teacher ready to inspire young minds.
+You will also have opportunities to engage with pupils who speak English as an additional language and work with children with special educational needs.
+You will graduate as a well-rounded Early Years and Key Stage 1 teacher, ready to inspire young minds.

 Tariff information for 2018 entry*